lcthomas/eng380s21/course-calendar.md

 * Final paper workshop: bring paper 2 with comments from me to class

 Wednesday, April 28
+* Final paper workshop
-* Course wrap-up, course evals
+* Course evals
 * **Response paper 5 CANCELLED: You will receive a 10/10 on this assignment.
 Happy end of the semester!**

 **Final project due by the end of the day Monday, May 10**